rdinter/fdic-delinquencies/README.md

 A quick reasoning for each package:

-- gdata - for some old excel files which cannot be read with up to date packages
-- haven - to read SAS files for the FJC data
-- httr - web scraping the USCourts.gov
+- httr - web scraping of the FDIC and Chicago Fed
-- lubridate - formatting for time series data
-- readxl - reading newer excel files
-- rvest - web scraping the USCourts.gov
+- rvest - web scraping
-- stringr - useful for string parsing
-- tabulizer - useful for parsing the PDF tables
 - tidyverse - useful for data munging
+- [DBI](https://db.rstudio.com/dbi/) - database interface with R
+- RSQLite - able to create SQLite databases
+- haven - read in SAS
-- usdarnass - downloading data from QuickStats
+- ggmap - mapping of locations
-- zipcode - determining latitude and longitudes for locations in the FJC data
+- zipcode - coordinates of zip codes
-- zoo - useful for time series data